openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `show`  A string that contains an Angular expression for the ng-show directive
 * `hide`  A string that contains an Angular expression for the ng-hide directive
 * `required` Label to show when we're required
-* `mindate` Angular Javascript expression to return the minimum posible date
+* `mindate` Angular Javascript expression to return the minimum possible date

 ### {% datetimepicker ... %}